WCRP-CORDEX/ml-benchmark/training/README.md

+## Training and Submission

+This directory contains illustrative scripts and notebooks to help you get started with training models and generating submissions for the CORDEX ML-Bench:

+- **`training.ipynb`**: A notebook to visualize and learn how to train a model on the benchmark data.
+- **`training.py`**: A simple script to train all models across all training experiments and domains.
+- **`submission.py`**: This script demonstrates how to generate a submission for the benchmark.
+It runs predictions for all available test predictor files and organizes the outputs according to the required submission structure.
+For additional details on submission formatting, refer to the [official documentation](https://docs.google.com/document/d/1zM6Aza1glzBJ8Ewvhu0_0vcm5dvctJ65Bypt1gnN2ck/edit?usp=sharing).

 ## Evaluation Experiments

 The following tables include a more detailed overview of the different evaluation experiments for the two available training experiments.